 The most effective AI grammar keyboards don't just silently fix errors—they explain why a correction was made.
 This educational component transforms the tool from a crutch into a teacher.
 Users who take the time to read these explanations often internalize the rules and make fewer mistakes in the future.

-Several interesting patterns have emerged from studies on AI grammar tool usage:
+Compelling patterns have emerged from longitudinal studies on AI grammar tool usage in 2025-2026:

 This learning effect is particularly pronounced in how these tools adapt to your writing style and tone.
 By suggesting improvements that maintain your personal voice, they help users understand the difference between grammatical correctness and stylistic choice.